Unit Testing vs Integration Testing: What are the key differences?

 Using the E-commerce site example, integration testing would focus on the interactions between components.
 Specifically, a test case for the integration between the component that adds items to the cart and the component of calculating the total cost might specify inputs of adding multiple products to the cart and expected outputs of the correct calculation of the total cost.

-Combine Unit and Integration Testing
+1. Combine Unit Testing And Integration Testing

 The concept of the "test pyramid" can be useful in understanding how unit and integration testing fit into a broader testing strategy.
 There is not a single step of the testing process that is more important than the other.
 Using unit and integration testing together helps to achieve a healthy balance between fast feedback, comprehensive coverage, and cost-effectiveness in your testing strategy.